Knotweed rhizome crown held in hand

 This is done via expert accurate identification of rhizome extent in the soils, ensuring complete removal while only removing those soils that possess the rhizome.

-To reduce the cost of excavation it may be feasible in some situations only to excavate to a set depth, and then use root barriers to cap and retain any further deeper knotweed contaminated ground.
+To reduce the cost of excavation it may be feasible in some situations only to excavate to a set depth, stockpile the soils and then use root barriers to cap and retain any further deeper knotweed contaminated ground.
 This is particularly cost-effective when the development formation level (the depth ground levels need to be reduced to allow for construction) is less than 1m deep.

 The proprietary root barriers are installed to fully contain the remaining knotweed contaminated ground and prevent its re-emergence.
 Expert installation and bonding ensure the complete integrity of the barrier.
 The contained non-excavated knotweed is therefore sustainably remediated on-site.